mans2singh/GettingAndCleaningDataProject/README.md

 * Train data
 	* train/X_train.txt containing measurements
 	* train/y_train.txt containing the activity id for each measurement
 	* train/subject_train.txt containing the subject id for each measurement
+* The **Inertial Signal** data under the test and train directory are not included in the analysis

 ### Pre-requisites for executing the script
 * Data input